Skip to Content

 We may collect “sensitive information” as defined under the Privacy Act, including:

-By providing such information, you consent to its collection, use and disclosure as permitted by law and as outlined in this policy.
+By providing personal information, you consent to its collection, use and disclosure as permitted by law and as outlined in this Privacy Policy.

 3.4 Other information